 - Meredith Henderson, Go Global NC

-- David King, Former Deputy Secretary of the N.C.
-Dept of Transportation
+- David King, former Deputy Secretary of the N.C.
+Department of Transportation

 - Julia Kruse, UNC Kenan-Flagler Global Business Center

 - Todd LoFrese, Participate Learning

 - *John Loyack, Economic Development Partnership of NC

 - Clodagh Lyons-Bastian